keesma/roon-mouse/README.md

 # roon-mouse
-Process mouse events and send commands to roon (pause, play, change volume, next and previous track)
+Process mouse events and send commands to the roon music player (pause, play, change volume, next and previous track)

 A python script to process mouse events and send commands to Roon The mouse was connected to my Raspberry Pi.